Lesson Unit: Noah

 Unit Bible Lessons

-Having come to regret creating humanity because of all the evil and violence in which people engaged, God sent a great flood to destroy life on the earth.
+Having come to regret creating humanity because of the evil in the world, God sent a great flood to destroy life on the earth.
 Noah and his family, however, remained safe in the ark God had instructed Noah to build.

-Not all that long after the Great Flood, people engaged in a deliberate and formal effort to thwart God’s authority by placing themselves in ultimate authority.
-They worked together to build a tower that would enable them to make a name for themselves.
-In so doing, they were ignoring God.
+Not long after the flood, people began building a tower in an effort to reject God’s rule and make a name for themselves.
 Aware of their intentions, God saw their effort and intervened.